openSUSE/open-build-service/CONTRIBUTING.md

-We are always looking for contributions to the Open Build Service.
+We are a welcoming Free Software community and are always looking for new contributors to the Open Build Service.

-In particular, this community seeks the following types of contributions:

-* code: contribute your expertise in an area by helping us expand the Open Build Service
-* ideas: participate in an issues thread or start your own to have your voice heard.
-* copy editing: fix typos, clarify language, and generally improve the quality of the content of the Open Build Service

-Read this guide on how to do that.
+Read this guide on **how** to do that and **what** types of contributions this community seeks.

 1. [How to contribute code](#how-to-contribute-code)
 2. [How to review code submissions](#how-to-review-code-submissions)